…or sculpturing is not that bad for health ;P

 Due to its age, paint from a badge chipped off during removal so I had to fix it.
 I’ve used a standard black marker to cover all these tiny spots.
 Later, I’ve removed old glue from the rubber base and applied fresh double-sided adhesive tape on both rubber and badge.

 I also had to address other scratched plastic parts.
 That was easily fixed by applying a thin layer of silicone oil.
+That is my usual trick to bring back dark plastics to a nice look.

 Don’t ask me why so late but this is the moment when I’ve realized there is a major failure :/